PrivateCaptcha/docs/content/docs/deployment/quickstart.md

 {{% /details %}}

-## 3. (optional) Expose port
+{{% details title="(optional) Expose public port" closed="true" %}}

-By default Private Captcha is listening on `http://localhost:8080`.
-If you want to use Docker networking _for production_ directly (which is not recommended) instead of reverse proxy like Nginx or Caddy, you can create a `compose.override.yml` file like this:
+By default Private Captcha server executable is listening on `http://localhost:8080`.
+If you want to use Docker networking _for production_ directly (which is **not** recommended) instead of reverse proxy like Nginx or Caddy, you can create a `compose.override.yml` file like this:

 ```yaml
 services: